 The Board of Trustees believes in the importance of lifelong learning and, as both a publicly funded institution and a corporate citizen of the larger community, it is committed to providing opportunities for community members of all ages to continue or extend their education and pursue their interests.
 To this end, the Board of Trustees shall provide continuing education and programming on a cost-recovery basis.

 The Board of Trustees recognizes the importance of working with parents, community organizations, and government in the development and implementation of all program delivery models.

-The Superintendent of Schools shall report annually as part of district results review on the alignment of the outcomes and expectations for each board approved program delivery model across all district locations.
+The Superintendent of Schools shall report annually as part of Division results review on the alignment of the outcomes and expectations for each board approved program delivery model across all Division locations.